mohankarthik/mohankarthik.github.io/_posts/2022-03-21-setting-up-github-actions-to-deploy-angular.markdown

 Depending on the configuration, GitHub would simply create a new container (using very similar concepts to Docker) and do the job that you specify.
 The job could be anything.
 You could create a GitHub action to print "Hello World!".
 Which is a nice way to test out things and get yourself comfortable with the idea.

+# Structure of the GitHub workflow file
+A GitHub workflow file is basically a YAML file and follows the [YAML syntax](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html).
+This [page](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions) provides an excellent reference for how the GitHub syntax is structured.
+If you are interested to learn the basics, please go through this before proceeding.

 # GitHub action to deploy Javascript code
 To create a new GitHub workflow, you create a `.github` folder in the root of your project and then a `workflows` folder.
 Within this folder, you can add a `<name>.yml` to define your workflow / pipeline.
 Below is the code that you can directly use, and then we'll break it down.